Insect repellents help to keep pesky blood suckers at bay

-Insect repellents help in keeping pesky blood suckers at bay.
 They prevent and control the outbreak of insect-borne diseases such as Malaria, Yellow Fever, Dengue Fever, Bubonic Plague and West Nile Fever.
-These infectious pathogens are carried and transmitted via blood sucking insects such as fleas, fly’s, Mosquitoes, and the arachnid tick.
+These infectious pathogens are carried and transmitted via blood sucking insects such as fleas, fly’s, mosquitoes, and the arachnid tick.
+If you’re wondering why I haven’t mentioned leeches in this mix of blood suckers, they have an article all to themselves that you can find here.

 There are many methods of keeping these micro predators at bay, saving us grief, but first we have to understand what attracts them to us.